-In the interests of children's safety, the car park gates are closed to between 8:20-9am and 2:40-3:15pm.
-We encourage families to travel to and from school in a 'healthy' way e.g. walking, cycling and scooting.
+In the interests of children's safety, the car park gates are closed to between 8:20-9am and 3:00-3:30pm.
+We encourage families to travel to and from school in a healthy and 'green' way e.g. walking, cycling and scooting.
 There are cycle and scooter stores on the playground and a further cycle store at the front of the school entrance.
 If you do have to travel by car, please bear in mind that Jubilee Terrace is a very small road with limited space for turning around and there are double yellow lines on the school driveway, hence parking and waiting here are prohibited.